-In response to the ‘Secure Jobs, Better Pay’ Bill, it is about to become more challenging for employers to refuse employee requests for ‘Flexible Working Arrangements’, with increased employee opportunity and rights within the eligibility criteria and disputes process.
-Although these specific changes do not take effect until June 2023, there is benefit in employers knowing about and preparing for this now.
+In response to the ‘Secure Jobs, Better Pay’ Bill, it is about to become more challenging for employers to refuse employee requests for ‘Flexible Working Arrangements,’ with increased employee opportunity and rights within the eligibility criteria and disputes process.
+Although these specific changes do not take effect until June 2023, employers benefit from knowing about and preparing for them now.

 Eligibility